Megakaryocyte: Effects of cytokines

 Cytokines are signals used in the immune system for intercellular communication.
 There are many cytokines that affect megakaryocytes.
 Certain cytokines such as IL-3, IL-6, IL-11, LIF, erythropoietin, and thrombopoietin all stimulate the maturation of megakaryocytic progenitor cells.
 Other signals such as PF4, CXCL5, CXCL7, and CCL5 inhibit platelet formation.

+Role in Hematopoietic Stem Cell Niche

+Megakaryocytes play a crucial role in maintaining the hematopoietic stem cell (HSC) niche in the bone marrow, representing a feedback mechanism where HSC-derived cells regulate their progenitors.

+HSC Quiescence Regulation

+Recent studies showed that megakaryocytes localize specifically with a subset of HSCs, and promotes their quiescence through the production of CXCL4 (also known as platelet factor-4) and transforming growth factor-β1.
+Specifically: